Frequently Asked Questions

-3. Which EU regulations covered in the new REMIT UMM system?
+3. Which EU regulations are covered in the REMIT UMM service?

--January 1 2017 this data is also reported directly to ACER REMIT platform
+- This data is now also reported directly to ACER REMIT platform

-The update is necessary due to the REMIT legislation kicking in by the beginning of 2017, requiring reporting to ACER.
-The current UMM system reports only to the ENTSO-E transparency platform, and has been updated to comply to the new requirements.
+The update was necessary due to the REMIT legislation kicking in by the beginning of 2017, requiring reporting to ACER.
+The previous UMM system only reported to the ENTSO-E transparency platform.
 From beginning of 2017 reporting to both ENTSO-E and ACER is mandatory.

 Some information is no longer required by the regulations.
 REMIT UMM has to be aligned with the requirements of the regulators and we aim to keep the publishing as simple and intuitive as possible.

-8. Why must the user interface of REMIT UMM system be changed in the new version?
+6. Why was the user interface of REMIT UMM system changed?

 With the reporting requirements to ACER for REMIT article 4, it requires that the set of data fields in REMIT UMM system is harmonized to ACER regulation.
 Our aim has been to keep the end-to-end transparency as far as possible – logical mapping between data fields and information sent to ACER/ENTSOE

-9. What are main changes for publication of messages in the new system compared with present system?
+7. What are main changes for publication of messages in the current system compared with previous system?

 The new system also offers a clear regulatory mapping of REMIT UMM information fields with validation of the information required by REMIT/Transparency Regulation with guidance through help texts.